Charged Higgs Search via $AW^\pm/HW^\pm$ Channel: Implication for the Type II 2HDM

 BP4 is an interesting case as this corresponds to the charged Higgs decaying to a SM-like Higgs $\h$.
-The exclusion reach is almost the same as in BP3, while no discovery reach can be obtained due to the suppression of the branching fractions at large or small $\tan\beta$, as shown in Fig.~\ref{fig:BR_BP} (d).
-Note that $\hc \rightarrow \h \w$ is sensitive to part of the SM-like Higgs favored region: $0.55 < \sba < 0.9$ with small $\tan\beta$, with $\h$ being SM-like.
+The exclusion reach is almost the same as in BP3, while the discovery reach is relatively weaker due to the suppression of the branching fractions at large or small $\tan\beta$, as shown in Fig.~\ref{fig:BR_BP} (d).
+There are small regions of parameter space around $\sba=0$ and $\tan\beta\gtrsim$ 55 or $\tan\beta\leq$ 1 that permit discovery.
+These exclusion or discovery regions do not lie in the preferred region $\sba\approx\pm$1 for the $\h-$126 case.
+Note, however that the exclusion region for $\hc \rightarrow \h \w$ is indeed sensitive to part of the region that is consistent with the observed Higgs signal: $0.55 < \sba < 0.9$ with small $\tan\beta$~\cite{Coleppa:2013dya}.

-Fig.~\ref{fig:mHtb} shows the reach in the $m_{\hc}-\tan\beta$ for $\hc \rightarrow \A\w$, with $m_\A=$ 50 GeV (left panel) and 126 GeV (right panel).
+Fig.~\ref{fig:mHtb} shows the reach in the $m_{\hc}-\tan\beta$ for $\hc \rightarrow \A\w$, with $m_\A=$ 70 GeV (left panel) and 126 GeV (right panel).
 We have fixed $\sba=1$ and decoupled $\H$ such that both $\hc\to\h\w, \H\w$ are absent.
 Superimposed on the plot in black dashed line is the projected ATLAS $\hc \rightarrow \tau\nu$ discovery reach with 100 fb$^{-1}$ luminosity~\cite{ATLAS-PUB} for comparison.
-The $m_{A}=$ 50 GeV represents the best case scenario for discovery/exclusion.
+The $m_{A}=$ 70 GeV represents the best case scenario for discovery/exclusion.
 While the reach in the exotic channel $\hc\to \A\w$ is smaller compared to the standard $\hc \rightarrow \tau \nu$ searches in the high $\tan\beta$ region, $\A\w$ channel provides a reach in the small $\tan\beta$ regions which is absent in the $\tau\nu$ mode.
 Additionally, the model can be excluded at the 95\% C.L. for masses extending all the way to 600 GeV for both small and large $\tan\beta$ in this channel.
-The $m_{A}=$ 126 case does not have sensitivity for discovery, but does provide an exclusion range that is comparable to the $m_{A}=$ 50 GeV case.
+The $m_{A}=$ 126 case has limited sensitivity for discovery (constrained to only small regions 300 GeV $< m_{\hc}< $ 320 GeV), but does provide an exclusion range that is comparable to the $m_{A}=$ 70 GeV case.